spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 Delete action is only available for clusters that are fully provisioned.
 For clusters that are still in the process of being provisioned, the ‘Abort’ action is available to stop provisioning and delete all resources.
 </InfoBox>

-## Scaling an OpenStack Cluster
-Scaling a cluster up or down involves changing the size of node pools.
-The following steps need to be performed to scale up/down an OpenStack cluster:
-* Access the ‘Nodes’ view of the cluster
-* For the desired node pool change the size directly from the nodes panel or by editing node pool settings.
-* After the node pool configuration is updated, the scale-up/down operation is initiated in a few minutes.
-* Provisioning status is updated with the ongoing progress of the scale operation.

-The master node pool may be scaled from 1 to 3 or 3 to 5 nodes, etc. Scale-down operation is not supported for master nodes.

-## Reconfiguring OpenStack Nodes
-The following steps need to be performed to reconfigure worker pool nodes:
-* Access the 'Nodes' view for the cluster.
-* Edit the settings of the desired node pool.
-* Change the number of nodes, rolling update setting, availability zones, flavor, and Disk size to the desired settings.
-* Save the node pool settings.
-After the node pool settings are updated, the node pool reconfiguration begins within a few minutes.
-The older nodes in the node pool are deleted one by one and replaced by new nodes launched with a new instance type configured.
-* Provisioning status is updated with the ongoing progress of nodes being deleted and added.

-## Adding an OpenStack worker pool
-The following steps need to be performed to add a new worker node pool to a cluster:-
-* Invoke the option to ‘Add Node Pool’ from the cluster’s node information page.
-* Provide node pool settings as follows:-
-    * A descriptive name for the node pool.
-    * The number of nodes in the node pool.
-    * Rolling update setting, availability zones, flavor, and Disk size settings.
-    * Save the node pool settings.
-The new worker pool settings are updated and cluster updates begin within a few minutes.
-Provisioning status is updated with the ongoing progress of tasks related to the addition of new nodes.

-## Removing an OpenStack worker pool
-The following steps need to be performed to remove a worker pool from the cluster:
-* Access the ‘Nodes’ view of the cluster.
-* Delete the desired worker pool and confirm the deletion.
-* Upon confirmation, the worker node deletion begins in a few minutes.

 </Tabs.
 TabPane>

 <Tabs.
 TabPane tab="AKS Cluster" key="aks_cluster">

 ## Overview
 Spectro Cloud enables the effortless deployment and management of containerised applications with fully-managed Azure Kubernetes Service (AKS).
-It provides the users with serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
+It provides the users with server-less Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
 Thus uniting the development and operations to a single platform achieving faster build, delivery, and scaling of applications with credences.
 The infrastructure has an event-driven autoscaling and triggers, that enable Elastic provisioning for this self-managed infrastructure.
 Extensive authentication and authorization capabilities using Azure Active Directory and dynamic rules enforcement across multiple clusters with Azure Policy.

 ![aks_cluster_architecture.png](aks_cluster_architecture.png)